stfc/PSyclone/doc/psyad/user_guide/implementation.rst

 ++++++++++++++++

 When creating the adjoint of a tangent-linear code the active variables must be specified.
-The remaining variables are inactive (or trajectory) variables.
-The active variables are the ones that are transformed and reversed, whereas the inactive (trajectory) variables remain unchanged.
+The remaining variables are passive (or trajectory) variables.
+The active variables are the ones that are transformed and reversed, whereas the passive (trajectory) variables remain unchanged.

 ..
 Note:: it should be possisble to only need to specify global
-	  variables (ones with a lifetime beyond the code i.e. passed in via argument, modules etc.) as local variables will inherit being active or inactive based on how they are used.
+	  variables (ones with a lifetime beyond the code i.e. passed in via argument, modules etc.) as local variables will inherit being active or passive based on how they are used.
 However, this logic has not yet been implemented so at the moment all variables (local and global) must be specified.